Do Rasta's Have 'Jewish' Roots? (2010) - NEW

 by m'bwebe aja ishangi

 Over the last several weeks, white America heard two eloquent perspectives of America from an Afrikan point-of-view.
 My only problem is that in the year 2008 we're still fighting the wrong fight.
-Rev. Jeremiah Wrights NAACP speech brought attention to at an ancient topic America refuses to acknowledge... that many see the difference in non-white cultures as deficient...
+Rev. Jeremiah Wrights NAACP speech brought attention to an ancient topic America refuses to acknowledge... that many see the difference in non-white cultures as deficient...

 peep >>